This article is part of our special report Electricity market reform: A European tour.

 At first hand, I would say that you are right, but the issue is that all renewable sources, especially wind, regardless of its offshore or onshore, need reliable backup and conventional sources.
 It is a kind of paradox, we have to develop conventional sources of energy to enable renewable sources of energy to be developed.
 Polish energy companies are leaders in the pace of transformation into renewable sources, but each time we talk about wind farms we still have to think of back-up.
 We really need this capacity market to be operating so we are able to develop renewable energy sources.
 The paradox is that we need to support the conventional energy sources, to develop renewable energy sources that are in tune with European guidelines.

 What do you think is the perception of small and medium sized enterprises on the retail market on the costs of the capacity market?

 We don’t estimate very high costs, but when we talk about costs we always have to ask ourselves, what would the alternative of a blackout be?
-Entreprises are quite aware of the fact that the cost of blackout would be much higher than additional payment for the functioning of capacity markets.
+Entreprises are quite aware of the fact that the cost of a capacity shortage would be much higher than additional payment for the functioning of capacity markets.
 That is why we think that this regulation will be well welcomed.
 If you want to be secured you need to pay for it.
 In general, I do not see any obstacle in the perception of small businesses.

 Will the introduction of the capacity market eventually hinder the development of the internal energy market of the European Union?